DercilioFontes/linux/README.md

 - When you request that the shell run a process in the background by ending a command with an ampersand (`&`), the shell forks a child process without going to sleep and without waiting for the child process to run to completion.

 - Within a given process you can declare, initialize, read, and change variables.
 By default however, a variable is local to a process.
 When a process forks a child process, the parent process does not automatically pass the value of a variable to the child.
 You can make the value of a variable available to child processes by using the `export` builtin.

+- With the exception of the commands that are built into the shell (shell builtins), whenever you give the shell a command on the command line, the shell `fork`s, which creates a duplicate of the shell process (a subshell).
+The new process attempts to `exec` the command.
+If the command is an executable program, `exec` succeeds and the system overlays the newly created subshell with the executable program.
+If the command is a shell script, `exec` fails.
+When it fails, the command is assumed to be a shell script, and the subshell runs the commands in the script.

+- If you want to see how the script runs with different shell, you can give the name of another shell command followed by the name of the file containing the script.
+For example, to run `zsh` in `fish` shell, `> zsh script`